-- The stress of the holidays often leads to feelings bubbling over.
+- The heightened stress of the holidays often exacerbates emotions, making it harder to cope.

 1. Boundaries are healthy.